 Oral hygiene is especially important while wearing braces.
 Lingual braces can be cared for and maintained much like traditional metal braces.
 Keeping your lingual braces clean can reduce the risk of post-treatment tooth sensitivity and decay.

-- Irrigate- using an irrigation device can flush out debris that may become trapped in the brackets.
-It is more difficult to see if something is stuck in your lingual braces because they are on the back side of your teeth.
+Irrigate- using an irrigation device can flush out debris that may become trapped in the brackets.
+It is more difficult to see if something is stuck on them because they are on the backside of your teeth.
 Irrigation devices can help keep lingual braces clean, reducing the risk of tooth decay.

 Our orthodontic care team may provide additional personalized recommendations for cleaning and care of your lingual braces based on your personal orthodontic condition.